Asks

 Auto-create with emoji

 By default, users can turn a message in Slack into an Ask by reacting to it with the 🎫 (:ticket:) emoji.
 This can be turned off for individual channels.
+Starting a Slack message with 🎫 will also trigger this behavior.

-Auto-create Ask on new message
+Auto-create on new message

 For Slack channels meant solely for the creation of Asks, you can enable auto-creation whenever a new message is posted to the channel.
 This is common for channels such as #it-asks or #bugs, in which you want all messages to be triaged.
+This feature is available on Enterprise plans only as it requires a single-channel configuration.

 Disable Asks without a template (General Asks)